Wu Yong: Robbing the convoy of birthday gifts

 Wu devises the hijack plan, which involves Bai Sheng, a loafer who has once received help from Chao Gai.
 Bai poses as a wine seller while the seven disguise themselves as date merchants, with Yellow Mud Ridge identified as where they would strike.
 Bai crosses the ridge carrying two buckets of wine when Chao's group and the gift-escorting party led by Yang Zhi are resting there in the shades of trees away from the blazing sun.
 Yang forbids his men, who are extremely thirsty, to buy any wine from Bai out of caution.
 Then Chao's group buy a bucket from him.
 Liu Tang pretends to want a free scoop from the second bucket.
 As soon as he has had a sip, Bai snatches the ladle from him and pours the remaining wine, now laced with drug, back into the bucket.
-As both buckets seem safe, with Liu looking all right, the soldiers badger Yang Zhi to allow them to have the remaining bucket.
+As both buckets seem safe, with Liu looking all right from the sip he stole from the remaining one, the soldiers badger Yang Zhi to allow them to quench their thirst.
 Yang relents and even he himself takes a sip.
 Once they become numb in their limbs and fall over, the seven men cart away the valuables.